Yahweasel/nonlocal-forage/README.md

 await dbxlf.ready();
 ```

-In order to be able to log into Dropbox, you *must* put `dropbox-login.html`
+In order to be able to log into Dropbox, you must put `oauth2-login.html` next
-next to your web app.
-It is opened in a window to begin the Dropbox login
+to your web app.
+It is opened in a window to begin the Dropbox login process.
-process.
+It also must be a valid redirect URI for your Dropbox API project.

 Files are stored in
 `Apps/<application name>/<nonlocalforage.directory>/<options.name>/<options.storeName>/<key>`.